VetoProjects/VetoLC/README.md

 You might want to take a ride and you can(on every platform we know of, provided there is OpenGL and GLSL installed).
 There are examples for Graphics and Audio Live Coding within the `examples` directory; the audio examples are rather basic, while the graphics files are partially very advanced.
+The glsl files are mostly from [the glsl playground](https://glsl.heroku.com).
+Check it out, it's awesome!
+Some of the sound examples are ported from javascript and the ideas are from [wavepot](https://wavepot.com), check that out as well; we're a bit jealous of both projects, because they are browser-based and hip and all, but we still like to use desktop apps(old-fashioned, huh?).
 If you open and run them, you can play around with it very well(run it by hitting the systems refresh action(`F5` on Windows and Linux, `Cmd+R` on OS X)).
 If you are doing graphics, a new window will pop open that renders the shader, concerning audio there will be sound playing.